vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 ```

 Challenges:
 - Authorization.
-It was overcome by setting a waiting time on ca 80 seconds - enough to login manually and choose the traffic school.
-When time is up, the script recconects to the opened web page and continues to execute:
+Authorization.
+The Statens Vegvesen's servers are blocking the requests from the outside when one wants to scrape their web pages.
+The trick here was to let the server think that it is not a robot that enters the web page and sends requests, but a human.
+It was implemented by letting the script open the log-in web page first, then the user would log in manually, and then the script pick-ups where the user left.
+For these actions a waiting time of ca 80 seconds was set - enough to log in manually and choose the traffic school.
+When time is up, the script reconnects to the opened web page and continues to execute:

 ```Python
 def time_slot_check_Connection():